Troubleshoot guide: Azure Monitor Application Insights for Java

 Missing cipher suites

-The Application Insights Java agent will alert you and provide a link to the missing cipher suites if it detects that you don't have any of the cipher suites that are supported by the endpoints it connects to.
+If the Application Insights Java agent detects that you don't have any of the cipher suites that are supported by the endpoints that it connects to, the agent alerts you and provides a link to the missing cipher suites.

 Background on cipher suites

 Cipher suites come into play before a client application and server exchange information over an SSL or Transport Layer Security (TLS) connection.
 The client application initiates an SSL handshake.
-Part of that process involves notifying the server which cipher suites it supports.
-The server receives that information and compares the cipher suites supported by the client application with the algorithms it supports.
-If it finds a match, the server notifies the client application and a secure connection is established.
+Part of that process involves notifying the server about which cipher suites it supports.
+The server receives that information, and compares the cipher suites that are supported by the client application with the algorithms it supports.
+If the server finds a match, it notifies the client application, and a secure connection is established.
 If it doesn't find a match, the server refuses the connection.

 How to determine client side cipher suites

 In this case, the client is the JVM on which your instrumented application is running.
-Starting from version 3.2.5, Application Insights Java will log a warning message if missing cipher suites could be causing connection failures to one of the service endpoints.
+Starting in version 3.2.5, Application Insights Java logs a warning message if missing cipher suites could be causing connection failures to one of the service endpoints.

 If you're using an earlier version of Application Insights Java, compile and run the following Java program to get the list of supported cipher suites in your JVM: